 Appearance

-Other than the color of his coat, the blue German Shepherd will follow the same characteristics of any standard German Shepherd.
+Other than the color of his coat, the Blue German Shepherd will follow the same characteristics as any standard German Shepherd.

-Additionally, it is common for the blue German Shepherd to have lighter colored eyes.
-They are usually light blue, golden brown or yellow compared to the darker eyes of the other colored German Shepherds.
-Again, this is controlled by the dilute gene explained above.
+Additionally, it is common for the Blue German Shepherd to have lighter-colored eyes.
+They are usually light blue, golden brown, or yellow compared to the darker eyes of the other colored German Shepherds.
+Again, this is controlled by the dilute gene.

 Temperament

-The German Shepherd is a favored family pet across the globe, and this is no different for the blue German Shepherd.
+The German Shepherd is a favored family pet across the globe, and this is no different for the Blue German Shepherd.
 They are known to be super affectionate with their immediate family and enjoy a cuddle on the sofa.
-This is particularly true of his master, or the one who he sees as his main caregiver, as the German Shepherd is known to be a ‘one-man dog’.
+This is particularly true of his master, or the one whom he sees as his main caregiver, as the German Shepherd is known to be a “one-man dog.”

 Exercise & Training

-The blue German Shepherd, like any other German Shepherd, is a medium energy dog and requires up to 60 minutes of exercise a day which needs to be high intensity exercise such as interactive games or agility courses.
+The Blue German Shepherd, like any other German Shepherd, is a medium-energy dog and requires up to 60 minutes of exercise a day, which needs to be high-intensity exercises such as interactive games or agility courses.
 They are extremely intelligent and excel in protection and military professions.

 He also will require mental stimulation throughout the day, such as playing interactive games with his master, patrolling the yard, or taking part in training sessions.
-Because of his guarding tendencies early socialization is key to a happy hound and household!
-It is critical for him to be exposed to a variety of situations and range of sounds, as well as other dogs of all shapes and sizes.
+Because of his guarding tendencies, early socialization is key to a happy hound and household.
+It is critical for him to be exposed to a variety of situations and a range of sounds, as well as other dogs of all shapes and sizes.

 You’ll want to make sure that you train properly, especially if you plan to train your GSD with a harness.
 They are working dogs, and they like to pull if they are not trained properly.
 Same thing with crate training – make sure you have the perfect sized crate.